This post includes affiliate links.

 For Instagram, I currently have MassPlanner set to follow 375-475 accounts per day (which is low) and to like 980-1080 posts per day.
 I used to follow more accounts daily, but I’m struggling to scale my engagement to my follower growth, so I’ve slowed down.
 I also liked less posts initially, but I’ve slowly upped that.

 All of my commenting is done manually, and I also still like tons of photos on my own.
 I also follow gorgeous accounts when I find them, and then I add them to my white list in MassPlanner so the program doesn’t unfollow them.
 I currently have over 900 Instagram users in my white list.
-These are accounts I LOVE, friends and family, and celebrities.
+My white list includes accounts I love, in my colorful lifestyle niche.
+I also maintain a private account for following friends and family not in my niche.

 MassPlanner offers a free 5-day trial if you want to see how it works.
 It doesn’t run on Macs, but you can use a VPS if you have a Mac.
 You can get a monthly subscription at $9.95/month or a 6-month subscription for $44.95, which is what I have.